consulo/consulo-dev.github.io/docs/basics/plugin_structure/plugin_extensions.md

 1. Add an `<extensions>` element to your `plugin.xml` if it's not yet present there.
    Set the `defaultExtensionNs` attribute to one of the following values:
-    * `com.intellij`, if your plugin extends the IntelliJ Platform core functionality.
+    * `com.intellij`, if your plugin extends the Consulo core functionality.
     * `{ID of a plugin}`, if your plugin extends the functionality of another plugin (must configure [Plugin Dependencies](plugin_dependencies.md)).
 2. Add a new child element to the `<extensions>` element.
    The child element name must match the name of the extension point you want the extension to access.